Kanazawa Itinerary: 2 Days in the City of Samurais

 If you have time, check out these additional tourist attractions:

-• Oyama Jinja Shrine: This shrine is dedicated to the first lord of the Maeda family.
-This is an unusually designed shrine as it was designed by a Dutch architect and incorporates European style (gate and upper stories) with Chinese and Japanese temple style (first story).
-(Google Maps)
+- Oyama Jinja Shrine: This shrine is dedicated to the first lord of the Maeda family.
+It is an unusually designed shrine, as a Dutch architect incorporated European style (gate and upper stories) with Chinese and Japanese temple style (first story).

-• Kazue-machi Chaya District – It is one of the three geisha districts of Kanazawa It’s located along the river.
-(Google Maps)
+- Kazue-machi Chaya District—This is one of the three geisha districts of Kanazawa.
+It is located along the river.

-• Nishi Chaya District – The third geisha district of Kanazawa.
-(Google Maps)
+- Nishi Chaya District – The third geisha district of Kanazawa.

-• Yuwaku Onsen Village – About 30 minutes by car from Kanazawa is an onsen village with several ryokan and hot springs.
-(Google Maps)
+- Yuwaku Onsen Village—About 30 minutes by car from Kanazawa, this onsen village has several ryokans and hot springs.

 Where to stay in Kanazawa